storybookjs/marko/docs/get-started/setup.md

 You may have to configure your CSS tooling for Storybook’s rendering environment.
 Here are some tips on what could help:

 <details>
-  <summary>CSS-in-JS like styled components and emotion</summary>
+  <summary>CSS-in-JS like styled-components and Emotion</summary>

 If you are using CSS-in-JS, chances are your styles are working because they’re generated in JavaScript and served alongside each component.

-Theme users may need to add a decorator to `.storybook/preview.js`, [see above](#story-context).
+Theme users may need to add a decorator to `.storybook/preview.js`, [see above](#component-context).

 </details>

 <details>
   <summary>@import CSS into components</summary>

-Storybook supports import CSS files in your components directly.
+Storybook allows you to import CSS files in your components directly.
 But in some cases you may need to [tweak the webpack config](../configure/integration#Webpack).
 Angular components require [a special import](../configure/integration#importing-css-files).

 </details>